DocRaptor/docraptor-csharp/README.md

 ## Development

-The majority of the code in this repo is generated using swagger-codegen on [docraptor.yaml](docraptor.yaml).
-You can modify this file and regenerate the client using `script/generate_language csharp`.
+The majority of the code in this repo is generated using openapi-generator on [docraptor.yaml](docraptor.yaml).
+You can modify this file and regenerate the client using `script/generate_language`.

 Don't let swagger downgrade RestSharp to 105.1.0; it will try.